 All schools are eligible to nominate students to compete for a total of 14 fellowships.
 Four Public Impact Distinguished Fellows will each receive $12,000.
 Ten Public Impact Fellows will each receive $1,000.
 Public Impact Distinguished Fellows may choose to accept their awards during winter or spring quarter, or over both quarters, at their discretion.
 Public Impact Fellows will receive their awards in winter quarter.
 Public Impact Fellowships are intended to supplement, not replace, any funding that students may already be receiving.

 Nominations must be submitted to the Graduate Division by 5pm on Friday, October 21, 2016.

 Please use the following forms in preparing nominations:

 Graduate Division Public Impact Distinguished Fellowships: $12,000 to be used as a stipend

 Graduate Division Public Impact Fellowships: $1,000 to be used as a stipend

 Students who receive full $12,000 awards may not be appointed as ASEs during the award period, but may be appointed as GSRs.
 Students who receive $1,000 honorable mention awards may be appointed as ASEs or GSRs.

 For UC Irvine Public Impact Fellowships, nominees must, at minimum, meet the following criteria:

-- Maintain UCI GPA of 3.7 or higher through spring quarter 2012.
+- Maintain UCI GPA of 3.7 or higher through the previous spring quarter.